molnarlin/green_heaven_online_market/README.md

 # green_heaven_online_market
 This is my fourth milestone project with Code Institute and Runshaw College.
 I used Django for this project.
 # 1. Purpose of the project
-The aim of this project is to develop an online garden center for an imaginary company, enabling them to effectively sell gardening products, plants, and seeds.
-This platform will enhance their marketing reach, providing a convenient 24/7 online presence and allowing customers to browse and shop from the comfort of their homes.
-The project seeks to streamline the shopping experience by offering easy navigation, personalized account features, and seamless checkout.
-Additionally, it will empower customers to discover new products, while helping the company attract a broader audience and increase sales.
-# 2. User stories
+# 2. User Stories

-## Epic: As a shopper
+## As a Shopper
-- I want to browse a list of available products so I can explore my options.
+- I want to browse and search for gardening products, plants, and seeds so I can find what I need easily.
-- I want each product to have a detailed description so I can make informed decisions.
+- I want to view detailed product information, including images, descriptions, prices, and ratings, to make informed decisions.
-- I want to receive shopping inspirations and recommendations so I can discover new items.
+- I want to see deals, discounts, and recommendations so I can discover new items and save money.
-- I want to easily identify deals and discounts so I can save money.
-- I want to see the total cost of my purchases at any time so I can manage my budget.
+- I want to add products to my shopping bag, adjust quantities, and see the total cost at any time to manage my purchases.
-- I want to search for items on the website so I can quickly find what I need.
-- I want to select the quantity, color, and size of a product easily so I can customize my order.
-- I want to receive an email confirmation after checking out so I can verify my purchase.
+- I want a smooth and secure checkout process with email confirmation so I can trust my order is placed correctly.

-## Epic: As a registered user
+## As a Registered User
-- I want a navigation bar visible on all pages and screen sizes so I can easily move between sections.
-- I want to create an account so I can access exclusive features.
+- I want to create an account and log in/out so I can access personalized features and keep my information secure.
-- I want to sign in so I can use functions available to logged-in users.
-- I want to sign out so my account remains secure.
-- I want clear sign-in, sign-up, and log-out options so I can manage my account.
-- I want to update my profile so I can keep my personal information accurate.
-- I want to view my shopping history so I can review past purchases.
+- I want to update my profile and view my order history so I can manage my account and track my purchases.
-- I want to recover my password easily so I can regain access if I forget it.
+- I want to recover my password easily if I forget it.
-- I want to receive a confirmation email when registering so I can verify my account.
-- I want to save my payment information so I can speed up future purchases.
+- I want to save my payment information for faster future checkouts.
+- I want to receive confirmation emails for registration and orders.

-## Epic: As an administrator
+## As a Community Member
+- I want to read gardening blog articles and tips to learn and get inspired.
-- I want to add products to the website so I can sell new inventory.
+- I want to comment on blog posts and interact with other users to share experiences.
-- I want to edit product details such as image, description, and price so I can keep listings accurate.
+- I want to see comments from other users in a clear and organized way.

+## As an Administrator
-- I want to delete products so I can remove items no longer available.
+- I want to add, edit, or remove products so the catalog stays up to date.
+- I want to manage blog posts and moderate user comments to ensure quality content.
-- I want to assist users with profile or order issues so I can provide customer support.
+- I want to assist users with account or order issues to provide good customer support.

 # 3. Features

 ### 3.1 Product Catalog